Skip to main content

 Direct Tree Optimizer

-If you add this feature to your avatar, VRCFury will attempt to convert all "plain" toggle layers on your avatar into a compressed direct blend-tree.
-This reduces the number of animator layers on your avatar, which can have a meaningful improvement on performance (frame time).
+If you add this component to your avatar, VRCFury will attempt to convert all non-conflicting animator layers on your avatar into a single direct blend tree layer.
+This reduces the number of animator layers on your avatar, which can result in a significant improvement on performance (frametime) of your avatar.
+Various VRCFury components that add animator logic like Toggles, Gestures, Full Controllers, SPS or Advances Visemes will automatically have this optimization applied.

 Fix Write Defaults

-This feature will automatically align Write Defaults for every state on your avatar.
-If will automatically prefer whichever your avatar is "closest to," meaning it will select On or Off depending on which requires the fewest changes to your avatar.
+This component will automatically align Write Defaults for every state on your avatar.
+It will automatically prefer whichever your avatar is "closest to," meaning it will select On or Off depending on which requires the fewest changes to your avatar.
 If you'd like, you can override the selection and Force Off or Force On.
 Yes, it's magic.

 Gizmo